fbragman/felix-website/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 4

-title: Recent Publications
+title: Selected Publications
-subtitle: ''
+subtitle: 'For a complete list, please visit my Google Scholar webpage'

 content:
   # Page type to display.
 E.g. post, talk, publication...